 BSG members practice the humanistic philosophy of individual empowerment and inner transformation based on one-on-one encouragement that enables people to fulfil their potential and take responsibility for their lives.
 BSG members strive in their everyday lives to live with confidence, to create value in any circumstances and to contribute to the wellbeing of family, friends and community.

 Practice is supported by faith and study.
 BSG members study the philosophy of Nichiren in order to deepen their understanding of the principles and the processes of inner transformation.
 Study strengthens faith and conviction, which finds expression in practice.

-Faith, in the philosophy, is grounded in the experience of applying Buddhism and seeing improvements in the quality of one’s life.
-Faith could be described as the ongoing effort to orient one’s heart toward the ideal of Buddhahood—the continual unfolding of one’s inherent potential for good, the ability to transform any negative circumstance into a source of growth and benefit, and a life dedicated toward helping others do the same.
+Faith, in the philosophy, is grounded in the experience of applying the teachings of Nichiren Daishonin and seeing improvements in the quality of one’s life.
+Faith could be described as the ongoing effort to orient one’s heart toward the ideal of humanism—the continual unfolding of one’s inherent potential for good, the ability to transform any negative circumstance into a source of growth and benefit, and a life dedicated toward helping others do the same.

 BSG members carry out their daily practice at home, but also meet regularly with other members in their communities.
 The discussion meeting tradition dates back to the earliest days of the Soka Gakkai’s history, and serves as the focal point for members to study the philosophy and how to apply them in everyday life.